Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 The lions watched all of these preparations with great interest.
 They kept close to Edmund at all times.
 He had to wave them away so he could mount Elanore’s horse and guide it up the path towards the gated entrance.

 The lions lagged behind both him and his horse, creating a great deal of noise as they did so.
-Edmund had to stop to address them for he feared they would otherwise follow him all the way back to town.
+Edmund had to stop to address them for he feared they would follow him all the way back to town.
 “It’s safest for you here,” he called back, hoping that they would understand.

 “PLEASE COME BACK SOON,” Lambegus begged for them all.

-“I’ll come back tomorrow somehow,” he pitied them.
-“I promised several of you gifts, didn’t I?
+He pitied them.
+“Somehow, I’ll come back tomorrow.
+I promised several of you gifts didn’t I?
 And to play with you?”

 “YES,” Lambegus sounded rather relieved.

-“But I shall come alone,” Edmund glanced up at the coach navigating the gate.
+Edmund glanced up at the coach navigating the gate.
+He looked apologetically at the lions.
+“But I shall come alone. ”

 “Go back to the butler,” he said kindly.
 “He is likely uneasy that you left his sight.
 It causes the people of this house a great deal of worry when you wander off.”

-The butler watched the creatures as they walked lazily towards him.
-He wondered what business they had with the young hunter whom they had followed to the gate.
-And then he began to perspire nervously when they came to the step under the wooden doorframe and lay down, waiting for their master to appear.
+The butler watched the creatures as they lazily walked towards him.
+He did not know of what they spoke.
+Instead, he wondered what business they had with the young hunter whom they had followed to the gate.
+He also did not understand their intent when they came to the step under the wooden doorframe and lay down.

-Our poor Hastings did not have to endure their stares for too long.
+He began to perspire nervously as they turned their eyes upon him.
+Hastings did not have to endure their stares for too long.
 A few minutes passed and their master emerged with a troubled look on his face.

 “I am fine,” the Count waved off the gentleman who rushed to his side.
 He rubbed at a torn glove while he looked at four stone beasts hovering at his door.